Badisj/generative-ai-orchestration-cpg/ml-cosmetics-augmented-formulation/README.md

 Development notes
 - There are no automated tests or CI configured by default in this repository.
 Consider adding a `requirements.txt` and a minimal `pytest` suite for reproducibility.
 - Add a `LICENSE` file if you want to publish or share this project publicly.

-Contributing
-- If you want me to add a `requirements.txt`, a sample dataset (small), or CI workflow for GitHub Actions, say so and I will create them.

-Contact
-- For changes or questions, open an issue or ask the maintainer.